CEA-MetroCarac/fitspy/doc/dev_guide/dev_notes.rst

     - [ ] update paper/

 TODO Nice to Have:
+    - [ ] Multirow-edit for peaks settings (see https://stackoverflow.com/questions/14586715/how-can-i-achieve-to-update-multiple-rows-in-a-qtableview)
+    - [ ] Update save/load mechanisms to include data or not based on 'save spectrum file path only' checkbox state
     - [ ] add a confirmation prompt before load_state to avoid erasing current work
     - [ ] update dynamically the 2D map figure during fitting
     - [ ] Fitspy Icon for taskbar
     - [ ] Plot Dark/Light theme `https://stackoverflow.com/questions/77748488/how-to-dynamically-change-the-sheet-type-theme-during-runtime`_
     - [ ] Idea : scroll on plot to edit nearest peak bounds
-    - [ ] Automatically re-open last saved .fspy workspace
     - [ ] Add a button to copy 2D Map in clipboard ? (add mpl toolbar ?)
     - [x] Add shortcuts for menu actions
     - [x] Warn user to disable pan/zoom if 3 clicks are detected in a short time (indicating user might want to place a peak/baseline point)